 Correct the errors below.
 Each sentence has one or more errors.

-I rather study at home, because I need quiet and cosy atmosphere.
+I would rather study at home, because I need a quiet and cosy atmosphere.

-When teacher leads a lesson, but students get involved, too.
+When a teacher leads the lesson, but the students get involved, too.
 I enjoy lessons like this the most.

-But, what is especially crucial is actually the working space, which has to be completely clean and empty so that I can put all my stuff I need on.
+But, what is especially crucial is actually the working space, which has to be completely clean and empty so that I can put all the stuff I need on it.

-Otherwise I don´t concentrate as good and my mind starts to drift to other things.
+Otherwise, I don´t concentrate as well and my mind starts to wander.

-Turning of my phone notifications also helps to not get distracted as often.
+Turning off my phone notifications also helps me not to get distracted as often.

 Throughout primary and high school, I never really studied.

-When the need arises for learning something I do not find appealing, it is significantly more difficult to bring myself to it.
+When the need arises for learning something I do not find appealing, it is significantly more difficult to force myself to do it.

-It's good to laugh here and then but it's also necessary to stay serious to some extent.
+It's good to have a laugh now and then but it's also necessary to take things seriously to some extent.

-I do not mind working in a group but others do not have to be annoyed by the activity.
+I do not mind working in a group, but others do not have to be annoyed by the activity.

 Because I am being motivated by others to do better results and eventually I want to become even better than them.

-Periodic learning few times a week is also better than one big just a day before the test.
+Studying a few times in the week is also better than just the day before the test.

-I prefer some comfortable room with enough space, but some people for example love studying in nature.
+I prefer a comfortable room with enough space, but some people, for example, love studying outdoors/outside.

-In school, I prefer to listen to the teacher and not that much participate in collective work.
+At school, I prefer to listen to the teacher rather than participate in group work.

-I get most of my work done the night before the exam itself, therefore I don't have much of choice than to depend solely on artificial light.
+I get most of my work done the night before the exam, and therefore I don't have much of a choice other than to depend solely on artificial light.

-My study space being cosy and tidy is just a pleasant plus.
+Having a tidy, cosy study space is just a bonus.

-I just tend to get lazy a lot and often I start doing something else in the time I stipulated for learning.
+I just tend to get lazy start doing something else when I should be studying.